Prednisone

 Oral dosage:

-for the treatment of an acute asthma exacerbation on an outpatient basis in selected patients:
+•for the treatment of an acute asthma exacerbation on an outpatient basis

 Oral dosage: